Below we've consolidated a list of our most common questions concerning VEVO.

 Typically, an artist would need an unlisted link for their Vevo video if they are A) Premiering the video elsewhere and that company needs an unlisted link or B) They want to pitch the video for a premiere and these companies need a link to review the video ahead of the release.
 Once the video is switched from unlisted to public, the release date on the video will update to the date it is made public.

 If you would like an unlisted link for your upcoming Vevo video, please email the team at email@example.com immediately after submitting your video for distribution so they can get it set up for you.

 Becoming verified on Vevo is a more difficult process and something Symphonic cannot do for you.
 Per YouTube’s guidelines, your Vevo branded YouTube channel must have at least 100,000 subscribers to able to request a verification badge.
 More info about this can be read on YouTube’s help center.

 Can I run ads on my Vevo video and channel?

 Yes, please send us your Google Adwords Account ID after you have submitted your video for distribution so we can have it applied to your Vevo channel.

 Transferring from another distributor

 Since the channels themselves are managed by VEVO and not the distributor, you may have multiple distributors upload music videos to the same channel.
 The distributor only manages/owns the video they uploaded for you.
-If you would like to transfer ownership of your existing music videos to Symphonic ownership, just send us a request via email to firstname.lastname@example.org.
+If you would like to transfer ownership of your existing music videos to Symphonic ownership, just send us a request with the Video ISRC(s) and YouTube URL(s) via email to firstname.lastname@example.org.